pcmueller/hookshot/README.md

 # HOOKSHOT
-*A productivity tool for the busy Hyrulian adventurer*
+* A digital field guide for busy Hyrulian professionals *

 ## Getting Started with Create React App